ettoremessina/fitting-with-mlp-using-tensorflow/README.md

 ## One variable function fitting
 This project implements the fitting of a continuous and limited real-valued function defined in a closed interval of the reals.
-The function fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow & Keras; it requires TensorFlow 2.0.0 beta 1 library.
+The function fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow & Keras; it requires TensorFlow 2.0.0 library.

 It contains four python programs:
  - **fx_gen.py** generates a synthetic dataset file invoking a one-variable real function on an real interval.